Circumbinary disks in post common envelope binary systems with compact objects: Implications for double compact object binaries and transients

 \section{Implications for double compact object binaries and transients}

-When an NS or a BH are close enough to a giant star, they can engage in a CEE phase where the compact object unbinds the envelope gas as it spirals in towards the center of the giant star.
-In cases where the entire envelope is ejected, the stripped core and the compact object remain in a contact binary, where the core could explode as a stripped-envelope supernova (e.g., \citealt{Laplaceetal2021SN}; \citealt{Vartanyanetal2021SN}) forming another compact object.
+When an NS or a BH is close enough to a giant star, they can engage in a CEE phase where the compact object unbinds the envelope gas as it spirals in towards the center of the giant star.
+In cases where the entire envelope is ejected, the stripped core and the compact object remain in a contact binary, where the core could explode as a stripped-envelope supernova (e.g., \citealt{Podsiadlowskietal1992}; \citealt{Laplaceetal2021SN}; \citealt{Vartanyanetal2021SN}; \citealt{Luetal2025}), forming another compact object.
 If the natal kick from the supernova is low enough, the binary system remains bound, resulting in a DCO binary.
 However, forming a post-CEE CBD encompassing the core and the compact object and its interaction with the binary system might affect the orbital evolution.
-If the binary system loses angular momentum to the CBD through viscous torques, the orbital separation will shrink, altering the formation and merger rates of DCO binaries in several ways.
+If the binary system loses angular momentum to the CBD through gravitational torques, the orbital separation will shrink, altering the formation and merger rates of DCO binaries in several ways.

-In cases where the compact object and the core are relatively close at the end of CEE, the interaction with the CBD could lead to a merger between the core and the compact object (e,g., \citealt{Weietal2024}), giving rise to luminous transients such as fast blue optical transients and long gamma-ray bursts (e.g., \citealt{Sokeretal2019}; \citealt{Soker2022}; \citealt{Metzger2022} \footnote{We note that the CBDs studied in \cite{Metzger2022} to account for fast blue optical transients are much wider than the CBDs we explore here.}; \citealt{Grichener2024}), hence reducing the number of system that continue their evolution towards DCO binaries.
+In cases where the compact object and the core are relatively close at the end of CEE, the interaction with the CBD could lead to a merger between the core and the compact object (e,g., \citealt{Weietal2024}), giving rise to luminous transients, CEJSNe, appearing as, e.g., fast blue optical transients and long gamma-ray bursts (e.g., \citealt{Sokeretal2019}; \citealt{Soker2022}; \citealt{Metzger2022} \footnote{We note that the CBDs studied in \cite{Metzger2022} to account for fast blue optical transients are much wider than the CBDs we explore here.}; \citealt{Grichener2024}), reducing the number of systems that continue evolving towards DCO binaries.
 Figure \ref{fig:Fig_time_period} shows the predicted periods of binary systems that form post-CEE CBDs and hence have the potential to trigger these transients as a function of the total binary mass at the onset of CEE.
+Since CEJSNe might be classified as peculiar CCSNe, at least at early times of the event, it is important to present the properties of their progenitors for future identifications in observations.
+Figure \ref{fig:Fig_time_period} further emphasizes the properties of the systems we study, which can be used to re-analyze peculiar CCSNe and reclassify them as CEJSN events.